DavoDC/CITS3003_Template/README.md

 - This repo demonstrates a good organisational system and folder structure for doing the labs.
 - The `labs-examples` folder is simply `labs-examples.zip` extracted
 - The Lab folders (Lab1, Lab2.. etc) contain specially configured makefiles that refer back to the `labs-examples` folder
-  - The same makefile is used for Lab1, 2 and 3
+  - The same makefile can be used for Lab1, 2 and 3
   - Lab4 and Lab5 will need a slightly different makefile, because the folder is one level lower

 ## Benefits